naydden/airquality-raspi/README.md

 # realtime-webraspi

-Raspberry Pi web app for measuring air quality together with temperature, pressure and humidity.
+Microservice application that measures air quality together with temperature, pressure and humidity.
+Composed of three main services:

+- tvoc: uses bme680 sensor to extract data.
+- mydb: saves data into a persisten database with a volume.
+- web: shows data from mydb into the browser.

 Technology: